vmware/dod-compliance-and-automation/vsphere/8.0/docs/known-issues.md

 pgaudit.log = 'all, -misc, -read'
 ```
 - Restart PostgreSQL by running `vmon-cli --restart vmware-vpostgres` for the changes to take effect.

+### [PHTN-40-000267] Fix text in official DISA release does not match the check text

+Related issue: None

+DISA's officially published V2R2 XCCDF for the VCSA Photon OS 4.0 STIG contains an incorrect `fixtext` value for this rule.
+The published fix text describes configuring `fs.suid_dumpable` via `/etc/sysctl.d/zz-stig-hardening.conf`, which is the fix text that correctly belongs to PHTN-40-000246 ("The Photon operating system must restrict core dumps.").
+It does not match this rule's own title or check text, both of which correctly describe configuring the `pam_deny.so` module as the last `auth` entry in `/etc/pam.d/system-auth`.

+**Workaround:**

+- This content will not be updated to match the incorrect officially published fix text.
+The existing fix text (`pam_deny.so` guidance) is correct and matches the check text; it should continue to be used.

+### [VCLU-80-000081] Official DISA release recommends a log entry that does not match the out-of-the-box configuration

+Related issue: None

+DISA's officially published V2R2 XCCDF for the VCSA Lookup Service STIG consolidates the `lookupsvc_stream.log.stdout` and `lookupsvc_stream.log.stderr` rsyslog `input()` entries into a single entry using a wildcard file path (`lookupsvc_stream.log.std*`).
+This does not match the actual out-of-the-box rsyslog configuration shipped with vCenter, which uses two separate entries for these files, as verified against the reference configuration files used by this control's automated check.

+**Workaround:**

+- This content will not be updated to match DISA's consolidated (wildcarded) entry.
+The existing check/fix text, which lists both entries separately, matches the real product default and should continue to be used.

+### [VCUI-80-000134] Check text in official DISA release contains an inaccurate comparison

+Related issue: None

+DISA's officially published V2R2 XCCDF for this rule changed the check text's comparison to: `If "port" does not equal "shutdown.port=-1", this is a finding.` This does not match either example result shown earlier in the same check text: the `xmllint` command's expected output is `port="${shutdown.port}"`, not `"shutdown.port=-1"`.
+The comparison target appears to have been mixed up with the second check (which correctly compares `shutdown.port` to `-1` via the `grep` output).

+**Workaround:**

+- This content will not be updated to match the inaccurate officially published check text.
+The existing comparison (`port` should equal `"${shutdown.port}"`) is internally consistent with the example output and should continue to be used.